Azure-GOT/Downloading-Files/Use Cases/Virtual network - Service Endpoint.md

 ## Objective

-In this we will learn how to add service endpoint in virtual network
+In this we will learn how to add service endpoint in virtual network and add that subnet to storage account

 ## Instruction